-Course Outcome: Floods account for largest share of all the disasters around the globe.
+Course Outcome: Floods account for around largest share of all the disasters.
 About 12 percent of the country is exposed to periodic floods.
 In this course learners would be get deliberations on causes, types, effects, and mitigation and response strategies for the flood hazard.

-- 1. Understanding Flood hazard
+- Understanding Flood hazard

 - 2. Types, Causes and Characteristics of floods

 - 3. Flood Mitigation and Preparedness

 - 4. Flood Crisis Management